omnistory-labs/flutter-library/README.md

         omnitalk_sdk: 0.0.1
         flutter_webrtc ^0.9.24

-or you can add it by runnning code below in terminal.
+or you can add it by running code below in terminal.

     flutter pub add omnitalk_sdk